vvo/in-viewport/README.md

 By default, inViewport does a failsafe to handle display manipulation that does not throw an event.
 It works with a `setInterval` performed every 150ms.

-Usecase: a hidden parent containing elements; when the parent becomes visible, we have no event that the children became visible.

-If you don’t want to run that check constantly, turn it off with `failsafe` param.
+One of the situations where this is useful is when you have a hidden parent containing elements; when the parent becomes visible, we have no event that the children became visible.
+If you handle cases like this by yourself in different part of your codebase (e.g. you have callback which is active when parent becomse visible), you can turn it off with `failsafe` param.

 ```js
 var inViewport = require('in-viewport');